-Dr Luisa Morettin Dean and Programme Leader
+Dr Luisa Morettin Dean of the Faculty of Politics and International Relations

 1. Programme Specification

 1. Overview

 NCIUL provides an interactive, innovative experience that aims to engage students in a broad variety of activities including the acquisition of in-depth knowledge of core subjects, and the enhancement of critical thinking skills so that students develop employability skills.
 We continue to promote a lifelong learning attitude.